xybytes/xybytes.github.io/_posts/2025-03-07-Privilege-Escalation-in-Azure-Machine-Learning.markdown

 - **Contributor** role enables users to view, create, edit, and delete assets.
 This includes creating experiments, attaching compute clusters, submitting runs, and deploying web services.
 - **Owner** role offers full access, including the ability to view, create, edit, and delete assets, as well as manage role assignments.

-These roles have a fundamental role in permission management and in helping individuals collaborate safely within the workspace.
-An AzureML Data Scientist user can access the workspace, use the notebook, and use a compute instance to run scripts and train models.
+These roles are essential for managing permissions and enabling secure collaboration within the workspace.
+For example, a user assigned the AzureML Data Scientist role can access the workspace, work with notebooks, and use compute instances to run scripts and train models.

 ### Compute Instance

-The user can select from various compute targets:
+Depending on the workload and specific requirements, the user can choose from several compute target options:

-•	Compute Cluster
+• Compute Clusters
 • Kubernetes Clusters
 • Attached Compute
-•	Compute Instance
+• Compute Instances

-The image above illustrates an example of what a user can observe while utilizing a notebook on a compute instance created within the workspace.
+The image above shows what a user might see when using a notebook on a compute instance in the workspace.

 ![notebook]({{site.baseurl}}/assets/images/AZML/notebook.png){:style="display:block; margin-left:auto; margin-right:auto"}

-Data scientists can run code in notebooks using different compute resources.
-One notable feature of Azure Machine Learning is the ability to assign each user a dedicated compute instance, ensuring that only they can access their machine.
-However, all files stored in the notebook section of the cloud are shared among users.
-This happens because all compute instances mount the same file share, allowing files to be accessible across multiple machines.
-When accessing a compute instance through Azure Machine Learning Studio or via SSH, two key directories are visible.
-The **cloudfiles** directory contains shared files available across all compute instances, while the **localfiles** directory holds files that are only accessible on the specific instance being used.
+In Azure ML, data scientists can run notebooks using various compute resources.
+Each user can have a dedicated compute instance, but notebook files are shared across users because all instances mount the same file share.
+On a compute instance, two main directories are visible: cloudfiles, shared across all instances, and localfiles, which is private to the current machine.

 ![compute_instance_file_share]({{site.baseurl}}/assets/images/AZML/compute_instance_file_share.png){:style="display:block; margin-left:auto; margin-right:auto"}